 Airdrop marketing is one surface inside a broader Web3 distribution stack, and treating the drop as the only surface is the same mistake teams make when they treat a single launch tweet as the whole launch.
 The cohort that compounds on the broader Web3 stack runs the airdrop as the retention layer for an already-engaged community, the founder voice on X as the long-form thesis layer, the on-chain primitives as the settlement layer, and the developer documentation as the trust layer.
 We mapped the 11-play guerrilla layer of this stack in the guerrilla marketing in Web3 playbook and the principle is the same as the one above: every play compounds with the others; running one in isolation gets you a 7-day retention curve that flatlines, and running 3 or 4 together gets you a 90-day retention curve that compounds through the burst.

 The airdrop surface is not a replacement for any of the other layers.
-It is the specific surface that converts an engaged cohort into long-term retained users at a cost-per-retained-wallet that is roughly 9x cheaper than paid acquisition, when the 4 phases run together.
+It is the specific surface that converts an engaged cohort into long-term retained users at a cost-per-retained-wallet that is roughly 9x lower than paid acquisition, when the 4 phases run together.
 Build the protocol over months; build the airdrop marketing system over 90 days of pre-drop and 90 days of post-drop; run the recurring loop for a year; the cohort that does this is the cohort that wins the token-issuing category in 2026.
 The same long-arc thinking shows up in the broader founder-growth literature: ride the structured loop instead of the launch spike.